jyp/boon/README.md

      keystroke).

   2. XFK binds digits to actions, boon leaves them for prefixes.
-(I may be misunderstandig here --- perhaps they are bound to special characters.)
+(I may be misunderstanding here --- perhaps they are bound to special characters.)

   3. XFK seem to have less of a systematic assignment of keys to